ashleytsmith/Automating_materials_modelling/README.md

 ## Requirements

 * atomic simulation environment
+* NumPy
-* numpy
+* POV-Ray

-This project is built with atomic simulation environment which is a GUI built on Tkinter which supports preprocessing input for a broad variety of different simulation methods.
+This project utilises atomic simulation environment (ase) which is a GUI built on Tkinter which supports preprocessing input for a broad variety of different simulation methods.
 There is a good guide on how to do this in the ase documentation.
 If you prefer using anaconda like me it is possible to install ase via anaconda which also has great documentation.

 conda install -c conda-forge ase